 The best chicken wing recipe

 Whether you like to get your chicken wings at Wing Stop, Buffalo Wild Wings, Hooters, Wing Dome, or somewhere else, these crispy baked wings are sure to measure up to any of them.
-They are perfectly crispy without being fried and they’re loaded with flavor.
+They are perfectly crispy without being fried and they're loaded with flavor.
 Best of all, these keto chicken wings have such clean ingredients that they are even Whole30 compliant.
 Once you make your own wings at home, you will never want to go out for wings again.
+I get my organic, free range chicken wings here

-How to make crispy chicken wings without frying:
+How to make crispy baked chicken wings

 I don't know about you, but for me personally, when it comes to ordering wings in a restaurant, I am an extra crispy, all flats type of wing girl!
 If they aren't crispy, don't even bother.